tdchristian/club-sandwich/README.md

 * Merge multiple clubs into one, or split one club into multiple  based on grade, gender, or hand-picked names.
 * Pre-select students for a given club (such as Choir).
 Choose whether this is the exhaustive list or if it's still open to others.
 * Enforce whitelists, blacklists, and mutual exclusions between clubs.
-* Tracking teachers and avoiding over-scheduling them on the same day.
+* Keep track of teachers and avoiding over-scheduling them on the same day.
 * Offer multiple scheduling options to be compared by humans.
 * Show statistics on each option (students receiving their choices, club membership, grade and gender balancing, and more).
 * Validate all options to ensure there are no conflicts.